Satoshi Nakamoto Statue Unveiled at NYSE by Twenty One Capital

 The Artist and the Design

-Picozzi’s work is known for its distinctive design—layered stripes that dissolve into code when viewed head‑on.
-In August 2025, a similar statue in Lugano briefly disappeared, later resurfacing in a nearby lake.
-That sculpture became a centerpiece of Lugano’s ambition to become a global Bitcoin hub.
+Basically, Picozzi’s work is known for its distinctive design, layered stripes that dissolve into code when viewed head-on, which is really clever.
+Interestingly, In August 2025, a similar statue in Lugano briefly disappeared, later resurfacing in a nearby lake, and that’s a pretty weird story.
+Normally, You wouldn’t expect a statue to just disappear, but I guess that’s what makes this story so intriguing.

 Historical Context